 Preparation includes thinking about alternatives solutions by playing out the “what ifs” and possibly creating fallback plans.

 Why does preparation lead to having greater confidence in carrying out what you’ve prepared for?

 Self-confidence is the belief in your abilities.
 Preparation is applying your abilities to ready yourself for something.
 When you prepare yourself, you go through the process of evaluating and determining how your abilities stack up to the task you need to carry out.

 If your abilities don’t stack-up quite right; getting prepared affords you the capacity and time to take care of the shortfalls in your abilities.

 Preparation (thinking through what you need to accomplish) also allows you to become more familiar with what will be required of you.
-Preparation addresses unknowns so people feel more confident and comfortable with things they have familiarized themselves with.
+Preparation addresses unknowns – you feel more confident and comfortable with things you have familiarized yourself with.

 In upcoming blog posts, we’ll discuss how self-awareness is tied to the different levels and habits of preparation, whether or not you can over prepare, and getting prepared in a moment’s notice.